tandeshao/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.
 Tags to be added must not already exist in the specified contact, otherwise it will be considered as a duplicate.

-    2. Test case: `addtag 1 t/friends` <br>
+    2. Test case: `addtag 1 t/family` <br>
-       Expected: First contact's tags are appended with "friends".
+       Expected: First contact's tags are appended with "family".
 Details of the appended tag shown in the status message and the detailed person display.

     3. Test case: `addtag 1 t/colleague t/pal` <br>
        Expected: First contact's tags are appended with "colleague" and "pal".
 Details of the appended tags shown in the status message and the detailed person display.